sensu/sensu-docs/content/sensu-go/5.11/reference/mutators.md

 data is returned to the handler, and the handler is then executed.
 If the mutator fails to execute, an error will be logged, and the handler will not be executed.

-* When Sensu server processes an event, it will check the handler for the presence of a mutator, and execute that mutator before executing the handler.
+* When the Sensu backend processes an event, it will check the handler for the presence of a mutator, and execute that mutator before executing the handler.
 * If the mutator executes successfully (it returns an exit status code of 0), modified event data is provided to the handler, and the handler is executed.